lmc2179/lmc2179.github.io/drafts/whats_the_point.md

 # An example of good data science: Scaling A/B testing

 I want to finish by telling a story that's about a topic that's near to my heart - A/B testing.
+It is a case study in successful scaling instantiation and scaling of a decision process